 Students must satisfactorily complete required clinical session activities and assignments.
-Deadlines for completion of required benchmarks are as detailed for Keystone Fundamentals (January 31st) and the Organ Systems semesters (July 15 and prior to the start of the Preclerkship Course, respectively).
-Students not meeting stated deadlines will receive a failing grade and will be referred to the Committee on Student Promotions for consideration of repeating the appropriate academic year (MS1 or MS2).
+Deadlines for completion of required benchmarks are as detailed for Keystone Fundamentals (end of January) and the Organ Systems semesters (July 15 and prior to the start of preclerkships, respectively).
+Students not meeting stated deadlines will receive a failing grade and will be referred to the Committee on Student Promotions for consideration of repeating Patient Centered Care.